documaster/documaster-api/v1/endpoints.md

     - retrieves the total amount of results
     - incurs a performance cost on the Documaster instance
     - defaults to false
+  - `includeInternalIdentifier`
+    - includes the internal numeric identifier of resources in the response
 - `expand` (optional)
   - specifies additional resources to be included in the response
 - `attributes` (optional)